Work group Prof. Dr. Dirk Schlüter

 2. The activation and protective function of leukocytes and parenchymatous cells is controlled significantly by signal transduction molecules.
 In the infection models used by us we mainly focus on inhibitory signal transduction molecules in order to stimulate protective immune responses or to inhibit detrimental immune responses by their modulation.

-These research projects are suppor
+These research projects are supported by the DFG (SFB 854, RESIST).

 Members of the Work Group Schlüter